Deploy a resource forest topology

 User homing considerations

 Skype for Business users homed on premises can have Exchange homed on premises or online.
-Skype for Business Online users should use Exchange Online for an optimal experience; however, this is not required.
+Teams users should use Exchange Online for an optimal experience; however, this is not required.
 Exchange on premises is not required to implement Skype for Business in either case.

 Configure forest trusts